5 Suffolk pubs with heated gardens for mixed households

 Freston’s The Boot has two outdoor marquees on its patio area and The Roundhouse in its garden, allowing groups of up to six people from other households to meet.

-The marquee will have some of its sides raised, and The Roundhouse is partially-open – so while both areas are heated, you may want to bring an extra layer.
+The marquee will have some of its sides raised, and The Roundhouse is partially-open in order to comply with Tier 2 guidelines – so while both areas are heated, you may want to bring an extra layer.

 The pub’s December menu is filled with an array of substantial meals, including beer-battered fish and chips, Suffolk beef burgers and Dingley Dell pork chop.
 The Boot is also serving roast dinners every Sunday between 12.30pm and 7pm.
 To make a booking, call 01473 780722.